 What is smart vinyl?

 Smart Vinyl is Cricut’s newest vinyl type.
-Use without a mat in the Cricut Maker 3, Cricut Explore 3, or the Cricut Joy.
+Smart Vinyl works without a mat in the Cricut Maker 3, Cricut Explore 3, or the Cricut Joy.

 Since you can use it without a mat, it’s wider at 13″.
 There is also a smaller version of smart vinyl for the Cricut Joy that is 5.5″ wide.